-• Complete an online application for admission
+- Complete an online application for admission - Submit at least one of the following:

-- Submit at least one of the following: - ♦ An official transcript showing graduation date, the high school diploma of another state equivalent to the Alabama High School Diploma, or an equivalent diploma issued by a non-public high school or; - An official GED transcript. - Complete a signature page/residency form (supporting documentation may be required). - Provide one primary form of identification (examples are an unexpired Alabama driver's license, an unexpired Alabama identification card, an unexpired U.S. passport, or an unexpired U.S. permanent resident card) per Alabama Community College System Policy 801.01. (http://www.gadsdenstate.edu/admissions/proof-us-citizenship)
+- ♦ An official transcript showing graduation date, the high school diploma of another state equivalent to the Alabama High School Diploma, or an equivalent diploma issued by a non-public high school or; - An official GED transcript.
+Alabama GED records can be obtained at www.ged.com. - Provide one primary form of identification (examples are an unexpired Alabama driver's license, an unexpired Alabama identification card, an unexpired U.S. passport, or an unexpired U.S. permanent resident card) per Alabama Community College System Policy 801.01.

-Conditional admission may be granted to an applicant who does not have on file at the College at least one of the documents as described in the "First-Time Freshmen" section.
-Conditional admission is a strictly temporary circumstance in which the student will be permitted to enroll and attend classes until such time as the necessary documents are received by the College.
-All admission documentation must be received prior to the completion of the first semester of enrollment.
+Conditional admission may be granted to an applicant who does not have all the required documents on file for admission.
+However, all applicants must submit a primary form of identification.
+Conditional admission is a strictly temporary status in which the student will be permitted to enroll and attend classes for one term.
+All admission documentation must be received prior to the completion of the first term of enrollment.

 If all required admissions records have not been received by the College prior to issuance of the first semester grades, a registration "hold" will be placed on the student's account and the student's transcript will be held until this requirement has been met.
-Students attending under conditional admission are not eligible for federal student aid.
+Conditionally accepted students are not eligible for federal student aid.